 With China’s post-COVID opening in 2023, a rise in Chinese disposable income, and longer holiday periods available, Chinese tourists are looking for new ways to spend their holidays.

-To attract these potential tourists, companies operating on the chinese market must meet them where they are, that is the Internet.
-For most chinese travelers, their search concerning their travel destinations, the search begins online, with the use of Chinese social media platforms.
+To attract these potential tourists, companies operating in the Chinese market must meet them where they are, that is the Internet.
+For most Chinese travelers, their search concerning their travel destinations, the search begins online, with the use of Chinese social media platforms.

-All differences are explained by the banishment of the world leading social network Facebook in 2009.
+All differences are explained by the banishment of the world-leading social network Facebook and Instagram.
 It allowed many other networks to appear.
-In one hand you have the ones that « « propose» » the same offer and on the other hand you have the ones with a much more different positioning with their specific targets.
+On the one hand, you have the ones that «propose» the same offer and on the other hand, you have the ones with a much more different positioning with their specific targets.

-By the way, the growing smartphone using allowed the development of many social networks specially confected to suit a smartphone use.
-The first one you have to carefully use for the tourism industry: WeChat.
+By the way, the growing smartphone use allowed the development of many social networks especially connected to suit smartphone use.
+The first one you have to carefully use for the tourism industry: is WeChat.

-Before developing on the function of WeChat and its usefulness in inbound marketing, here are some figures to understand better the influence of this social network:
+Before developing the function of WeChat and its usefulness in inbound marketing, here are some figures to understand better the influence of this social network:

-- The function that was the key to the success of WeChat was the ability to send short voice messages for one minute to contacts
+- The function that was key to the success of WeChat was the ability to send short voice messages for one minute to contacts

 - 55% of users consult their WeChat more than ten times a day